eclipse-csi/security-handbook/docs/developer/branches.md

 #### Triage
 To view the security alerts that have triggered for a repository, go to  **Github repository** -> **Security** -> **Dependabot**.
 Alerts can be filtered by Package, Ecosystem, Manifest, Severity, Status.

 To triage the alerts, an individual assessment can be performed on the alert content.
-Most security alerts include the following information: whether Dependabot created a Pull Request to fix it, package involved, affected versions, patched version, brief description of the vulnerabilit.
+Most security alerts include the following information: whether Dependabot created a Pull Request to fix it, package involved, affected versions, patched version, brief description of the vulnerability.
 Additionally, CVE data such as: Severity, CVSS score, CWEs (Weaknesses), Github Advisory is included.

 #### Resolution
 After completing the alert analysis, you can choose to fix or dismiss it.